Nurses are integral to transitional care and function as transition co-ordinators to help breach between paediatric, adolescent and adult services.

 Transition is ‘the purposeful, planned movement of adolescents with chronic physical and medical conditions from a child-centred to an adult-orientated healthcare system’, but also includes the transition from school to the workplace/higher education and also from home to independent living.

-Transitional care starts early (from the age of 11 years), through transfer (usually 16-19 years) and continues into young adult years (up to 25 years) and needs to include generic health, mental health, disease specific issues and help young people develop self-advocacy and communication skills to function independently.
+Transitional care starts early (from the age of 11 years), through transfer (usually 16-19 years) and continues into young adult years (up to 25 years).
+Transitional care needs to include generic health, mental health, disease specific issues and enable young people to develop self-advocacy and communication skills so that they can function independently.
 Parents need help and support to ‘let go’.

 The EULAR / PReS 2016 recommendations for transitional care in rheumatology emphasise the importance of communication, flexibility for different model of care, transition co-ordinator roles and staff training to facilitate the optimal outcomes for young people.
 Evidence suggests that good transitional care leads to improved outcomes.